 Maryland Weather: ALERT DAY heavy rain and possible flooding

-BALTIMORE -- An ALERT DAY is in effect 11 PM tonight through 9 AM Sunday for heavy rain and the potential urban & street flooding.
+BALTIMORE -- ALERT DAY is in effect through 9 AM Sunday for heavy rain and potential urban flooding.
+Ravens game looks showery.

 Sunday